 A survey of fine arts and how they have related to the various cultures throughout western civilization.
 The class will deal with the arts from the Renaissance to the present time.
-(Offered periodically)
+(Spring) (Also taught as ARTS 221)

 HIST 291 Selected Topics 1-3 hours